vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 The Autohotkey script can be configured to change the keybindings.
 Open the GUI by finding the Autohotkey script in the task bar hidden icons (lil ^ icon in lower right -> green H icon (left click, or right click -> "Edit Controls")).
 Alternatively they can be edited by modifying the hotkeys.ini file directly.
 Changes made in the GUI are automatically saved to the appropriate files and reflected in real time.

+The GUI can be used to disable the default behavior of any of the keys used.
+This is highly recommended for any metakeys or other keys with Windows functionality (Shift, Ctrl, Tab, Esc, etc).

 # Default Controls
 * W/E/R: Left/Down/Right
 * [: Up